ayla-solutions/mail-classification-api/readme.md

 # Outlook Mail Classifier API

+## Project Overview
+The Outlook Mail Classifier API is a FastAPI-based application that:

-This FastAPI project connects to a mailbox using Microsoft Graph API, processes emails and attachments, classifies them, and pushes structured data into a Dataverse table.
+- Connects to a mailbox using the Microsoft Graph API to fetch emails and their attachments.

-The API is hosted in Azure client and is connected to this GitHub repo.
-Everytime a change is made to this repo, the API rebuilds itself.
+- Processes and classifies emails based on their content (subject, body, metadata) using rule-based logic.
+- Extracts text from email bodies and attachments.
+- Stores the processed data in a Dataverse table for further use.
+- Is containerized using Docker and deployed on Azure, with automatic rebuilding triggered by changes to the linked GitHub repository.

 ## API access Links